How to Keep Spiders Out of Your Bedroom

 • Accessible areas: Small cracks and holes in your home mean accessible areas for insects and spiders to crawl through.

-• You bring them in yourself: If you love a charity shop haul and suddenly see many spiders in your home, it could be that they entered through your purchases.
+• You bring them in yourself: If you love a charity shop haul and suddenly see many spiders in your home, they could have entered through your purchases.
 Whether it’s a designer sofa or a vintage handbag, a wayward egg sac could be attached.

 How do spiders get into my bedroom?

 Now we know why they get in; it’s down to the how.
-And the sad truth is… that often, they will simply walk in.
-Whether through an open door, window, air vent, or a crack in your home’s architecture, if there is a chance to scoot inside, a spider will take it.
+The sad truth is that they will often walk in.
+A spider can scoot inside through an open door, window, air vent, or a crack in your home’s architecture.

 What kinds of house spider can get into my house?

-While there are about 650 species of spiders in the UK, most of them will not make their way into your home.
+While there are about 650 species of spiders in the UK, most will not make their way into your home.
 In fact, according to the Natural History Museum, there are six types that are most commonly seen in homes around the UK – and the good news is that they’re all relatively harmless.
-At worst, you’ll get a little bite, but that’s uncommon.
+You’ll get a little bite at worst, but that’s uncommon.

 Here’s the list of our most common eight-legged lodgers: